 Gulf Shores Alabama, USA Travel Guide

-Engage in diverse activities from land trails to water sports, suitable for all preferences.
+Engage in a range of things to do from land trails to water sports, suitable for all preferences.

-This system offers over 28 miles of paved trails.
-These trails are suitable for all skill levels, from short, easy loops to longer excursions.
+This arrangement offers over 28 miles of paved trails.
+These trails are suitable for all skill levels, from brief, easy loops to longer excursions.

 Several unpaved trails, like the Pine Beach Trail and Jeff Friend Trail, offer easy walks through different habitats.
 These trails range from 1 to 4 miles.